daconjurer/filters_py/README.md

-filters_py
+optinal_filters
 =========

-This repo contains some optimal filters implemented in Python 3.6.6.
-The repo relies on an Anaconda virtual environment with Python3.6.6 and the following python modules:
+This repo contains some optimal filters implemented in C/C++ and Python 3.6.6.
+The repo examples have been tested using GCC 5.4.0 and an Anaconda virtual environment with Python3.6.6 and the following python modules:
  - numpy
  - pandas
  - matplotlib